Cape Keltie

 Cape Keltie is an ice-covered cape on the Clarie Coast of Antarctica, 11 nmi west of Cape Cesney.
-It was discovered from the Aurora by the Australasian Antarctic Expedition (1911–14) under Douglas Mawson, and roughly charted at a distance of about 10 nmi as lying in 66°5′S 133°0′E. It was named by Mawson for Sir John Scott Keltie, Secretary of the Royal Geographical Society, 1892–1915.
-The identification of this feature is based upon the G.D.
-Blodgett map of 1955, compiled from aerial photos taken by U.S. Navy Operation Highjump (1946–47).
+It was discovered from the Aurora by the Australasian Antarctic Expedition (1911–14) under Douglas Mawson, and roughly charted at a distance of about 10 nmi as lying in 66°5′S 133°0′E. It was named by Mawson for John Scott Keltie, Secretary of the Royal Geographical Society, 1892–1915.
+The identification of this feature is based upon the Gardner Dean Blodgett map of 1955, compiled from aerial photos taken by U.S. Navy Operation Highjump (1946–47).